ddsuc3m/uponor-floorheating/README.md

 Be cautious and disconnect any device from the mains before going on.

-** Whenever a circuit is manipulated and something goes wrong, you may brick your system making it unusable ** If you go on, it will be on you own responsibility.
+**Whenever a circuit is manipulated and something goes wrong, you may brick your system making it unusable** If you go on, it will be on you own responsibility.

 **So, we take NO RESPONSABILITY AT ALL for any personal or device damage.**

 ## Disclaimer (IPR)

 This project has been carried out as an academic and/or recreational project and shared as-is.
-If there is any kind of IPR regarding the bus, hardware, devices, or any piece of software you think it usage in this documentation of software is infringing any copyright, registered utility model or any other kind of protection, let us know and we will remove the code and the information as soon as possible.
+If there is any kind of IPR regarding the bus, hardware, devices, or any piece of software you think its usage in this documentation or software is infringing any copyright, registered utility model or any other kind of protection, let us know and we will remove the code and the information as soon as possible.

 ## Disclaimer (code quality)